 Notice the emotions you feel.
 (Do you feel energized or drained?)

 Do you want to reduce your sales cycles?
+Or trying to decide on a new career/job?
 Becoming more self-aware will help you pick up on hidden dynamics and insights.

 To learn more, sign up here to join my newsletter where I send out free step-by- step guided mindfulness practices.